Equinor ASA Advances Share Buy-Back Program

 Equinor ASA (EQNR) has released an update.

-Equinor ASA has announced the purchase of 600,000 of its own shares at an average price of NOK 298.4881 per share, under the second tranche of its 2024 share buy-back program.
-This transaction, part of a series aimed to run until no later than July 22, 2024, brings the company’s total ownership to 2.57% of its share capital.
-The move is part of Equinor ASA’s strategic efforts to manage its capital structure and deliver value to shareholders.
+Equinor ASA has completed the purchase of 2,265,000 of its own shares, for a total outlay of NOK 690 million, as part of the second tranche of its 2024 share buy-back program.
+This acquisition, taking place between May 20th and 24th, 2024, has increased Equinor ASA’s total ownership to 79,469,003 shares, representing 2.65% of the company’s share capital.
+The transactions are part of Equinor’s ongoing effort to adjust its capital structure and return value to shareholders.

 For further insights into EQNR stock, check out TipRanks’ Stock Analysis page.